Eileen is Emeritus Professor of Public Health at London Metropolitan University.

-She is also a member of the London Teaching Public Health Network steering group, has served on the Community Development Forum of the London Health Commission and as chairperson of an inner London comprehensive school.
-Work with the artist Johnny Spencer has been exhibited at the Anthony Wilkinson Gallery, the Top Room and Chelsea Space.
+Eileen is a member of the London Teaching Public Health Network steering group.
+She has served on the Community Development Forum of the London Health Commission and as chairperson of an inner London comprehensive school.
+Her work with the artist Johnny Spencer has been exhibited at the Anthony Wilkinson Gallery, the Top Room and Chelsea Space.
 Selected publications include:

 - Musoro L. O’Keefe E (2005) Social & economic rights of migrant communities in the UK In Global Health Watch Politics of Health Group

 - O’Keefe E, Chinouya M (2004) Global Migrants, Gendered Tradition & Human Rights: Africans & HIV in the UK.
 In R Tong et al. (eds.)
 Feminist Bioethics, Human Rights & the Developing World.
 Rowland & Littlefield.

 - O’Keefe E (2003) Contested Macroeconomic Policy as Health Policy: the World Bank in Ukraine.
 In T MacDonald (ed.)
 The Social Significance of Health Promotion.
 London 122-138.